Politico Europe: People

+Kate Day was appointed Senior Executive Editor of the European operation of Politico in late 2024.

+Jamil Anderlini was appointed Politico's Editor in Chief in Europe in 2021.
+In late 2024 it was announced that Anderlini would move into the role of Regional Director of POLITICO's European operation.
+In November 2024, Julia Wehrle was appointed to the role of Chief Revenue Officer for Europe.
+Previous top editors included Stephen Brown who was named Executive Editor in September 2019, and Matthew Kaminski who is now Politico's editor-at-large, based in Washington.
+Brown died suddenly of a heart attack on March 18, 2021.
+Shéhérazade Semsar de-Boisséson was the CEO until she stepped down at her own request and was replaced by Claire Boussagol.
+Following Axel Springer's acquisition of Politico in 2022, Goli Sheikholeslami was appointed as global CEO of the Politico media group.

 Profile

 The majority of the publication's articles cover the day-to-day business of the European Commission, the European Parliament, the Council of the European Union and the EU's interactions in domestic and international affairs.
 Politico Europe also publishes profiles of important or influential public figures within the European Union.
 Politico Europe also organizes and hosts EU-related conferences, seminars, and debates.